Preventing Hemophilic Joint Disease with Activity and Nutrition

 It’s important that patients with hemophilia keep weight controlled, since excess weight and obesity will affect joint health.
-Being overweight, even just moderately, impacts weightbearing joints and can increase joint pain.
-During walking, knees and ankles – joints typically severely affected by hemophilic bleeding – need to bear about 5 times a person's total body weight.
-For every pound overweight, about 5 pounds of extra weight is added to each joint.
-In contrast, a 10-pound weight loss will relieve about 50 pounds of extra stress from each joint.
+Being overweight, even just moderately, impacts weight-bearing joints and can increase joint pain.
+During walking, knees and ankles – joints typically severely affected by hemophiliac bleeding – need to bear about 5 times a person's total body weight.
+For every pound overweight, about five pounds of extra weight is added to each joint.
+In contrast, a 10-pound weight-loss will relieve about 50 pounds of extra stress from each joint.

 In order to decrease or maintain your weight, the United States Department of Agriculture recommends eating a diet rich in whole grains, fruits and vegetables, and low in fats, added sugars and salt (sodium).

-As a patient with hemophilia you have to be very careful regarding dietary supplements, since many supplements can increase bleeding tendency or clotting times, just like asprin or non-steroidal anti-inflammatories (for example, Motrin®, Exedrin®, or Alleve® .
+As a patient with hemophilia you have to be very careful regarding dietary supplements, since many supplements can increase bleeding tendency or clotting times, just like aspirin or non-steroidal anti-inflammatories (e.g., Motrin®, Exedrin®, or Alleve®).
 Discuss any supplement or over-the-counter pain pills with your hemophilia doctor.

 Here are some supplements that you may need to avoid after having weighed their benefits against the risks of bleeding with your hemophilia doctor:

 - Gingko biloba